MockBukkit/docs/docs/en/user_guide/migration/migrate_mockbukkit_4.0_openrewrite.md

   text: "Migrate to Mockbukkit 4"
 ---

-# Migrate to Mockbukkit 4 using OpenRewrite
+# Migrate to MockBukkit 4 using OpenRewrite

 Migration to version 4 was carefully automated by the MockBukkit team using OpenRewrite scripts to facilitate the migration process.
 To run the scripts,